Mahesh Banavar

 Biography

-I am an associate professor in the Department of Electrical and Computer Engineering at Clarkson University.
-I received the BE degree in Telecommunications Engineering from Visvesvaraya Technological University, Karnataka, India in 2005, the MS degree and the PhD degree, both in Electrical Engineering from Arizona State University in 2007 and 2010, respectively.
-My research area is Signal Processing and Communications, and I am specifically working on Wireless Communications and Sensor Networks.
-I am a member of MENSA and the Eta Kappa Nu honor society.
+I am a professor in the Department of Electrical and Computer Engineering and the Associate Director for Faculty Support with the Institute for STEM Education at Clarkson University.
+I received the BE degree in Telecommunications Engineering from Visvesvaraya Technological University, Karnataka, India, in 2005, the MS degree and the PhD degree, both in Electrical Engineering, from Arizona State University in 2007 and 2010, respectively.
+My research areas include Signal Processing, Machine Learning and Artificial Intelligence, and STEM Education.
+I am a member of the Tau Beta Pi and the Eta Kappa Nu honor societies.

 I am also the director of the CoSiNe Lab at Clarkson University.